 What is the bag limit for a deer Crossbow license?

-You are allowed to purchase and fill two Crossbow licenses which allows you to harvest one antlerless deer and one deer of either sex using a crossbow; however, if you do harvest an antlered deer with either of the Crossbow licenses, you will not be able to harvest an antlered deer using an Archery, Firearms, or Muzzleloader license during either the Archery season, the Firearms season or Muzzleloader season respectively.
+You are allowed to purchase and fill two Crossbow licenses which allow you to harvest one antlerless deer and one deer of either sex using a crossbow; however, if you do harvest an antlered deer with either of the Crossbow licenses, you will not be able to harvest an antlered deer using an Archery, Firearms, or Muzzleloader license during either the Archery season, the Firearms season or Muzzleloader season respectively.
 Any combination that totals two archery or crossbow licenses can be used during a hunting season.

 Can I take more than one antlered deer per year?